iooojik/git-autoredeploy/README.md

 4. **Run the application:**

     ```bash
-    ./build/git-autoredeploy -configDir ./configs
+    ./build/git-autoredeploy -config ./configs/
     ```

 ## Usage

 - **Command-line flags:**
-    - `-configDir`: Specifies the directory where the configuration file is located.
+    - `-config`: Specifies the directory where the configuration file is located.
 Default is the current directory.

 - **Daemon Setup:**